 Participants share group campsites in all locations except Tuolumne Meadows.
-Most volunteers camp in tents, and everyone brings their own camping gear.
+Most volunteers camp in tents and everyone brings their own camping gear.
 They also bring their own food and do their own cooking, storing food and scented items in shared bear-proof food lockers.
-At Wawona and Yosemite Valley there is large dinning canopy with picnic tables set up for group dining.
+At Wawona and Yosemite Valley there is large dinning canopy with picnic tables set up.
 At Tuolumne there is a screened tent available for meetings and dining.
 There are no hookups or showers in campgrounds and restrooms have cold water only.
-Free hot showers are available nearby.
+Free hot showers are available nearby (see question 39 for more details).
+Unfortunately, there are no non gender restrooms adjacent to any of our volunteer campsites, but they are available somewhere in each location.
 Previous camping experience is recommended and no pets are allowed.